Hedera helix subsp. helix

 - You must destroy any English ivy on land that you occupy if it has been planted in breach of the above rules and you are directed to do so by an authorised person.

-Auckland Council will manage English ivy in buffer areas of parks where English ivy is being managed.
-However, if you wish to help protect your local parkland, you are encouraged to control or remove any English ivy on your land and plant a better alternative instead.
+Auckland Council will manage English ivy in buffer areas of parks, where English ivy is being managed, to an extent that protects the values of that parkland.
+If you wish to help protect your local parkland, you are encouraged to control or remove any English ivy on your land and plant a better alternative instead.

 View a map of park buffers.